aboutcode-org/scancode-toolkit/README.rst

 and `How to specify the output format <https://scancode-toolkit.readthedocs.io/en/latest/tutorials/how_to_format_scan_output.html>`_ for more information.

-You can also refer to the `command line options' synopsis
+You can also refer to the `command line options synopsis
 <https://scancode-toolkit.readthedocs.io/en/latest/cli-reference/synopsis.html>`_
 and an exhaustive list of `all available command line options
 <https://scancode-toolkit.readthedocs.io/en/latest/cli-reference/list-options.html>`_.